 Part 4.
+Discharging electroscope using plasma

 8. Charge the electroscope positively.
 Hold a lighted match near the bulb on the electroscope.
 Note and explain the behavior of the electroscope.
 (The flame of the match is a plasma, consisting of a mixture of positive and negative charges.
 Plasmas are conductors.)